Giammario Piscitella

-Giammario Piscitella (born 24 March 1993) is an Italian professional footballer who plays as a winger for Serie D club NovaRomentin.
+Giammario Piscitella (born 24 March 1993) is an Italian professional footballer who plays as a winger for Campionato Sammarinese di Calcio club Virtus.

 Club career

 Genoa

 As a graduate of Roma reserve team, Piscitella signed a new five-year contract in May 2012.
 On 30 July he was involved in the transfer of Mattia Destro (€16 million) from Genoa (€8.5 million) and Siena (€7.5 million), with Piscitella and Valerio Verre going to Genoa in co-ownership deal for €1.5 million each.

 Pescara

 In June 2013 Roma bought back the two players (with Verre tagged for €2.5million, Piscitella €1.5 million) from Genoa for €1 million cash plus Panagiotis Tachtsidis.
 On 1 July 2013, Piscitella left for Pescara for €1.5 million along with Matteo Politano for €500,000, as a direct swap for the return of Gianluca Caprari for €2 million.

 Return to Roma

 On 24 January 2014, Piscitella returned to Roma, swapping clubs with Caprari.
 On 30 January 2014, he was signed by Cittadella.

 Piscitella joined Lega Pro club Pistoiese in summer 2014. the loan was renewed in summer 2015.
 On 5 January 2016, he was signed by Bassano in a temporary deal.